-During his appearance on the Rap Radar podcast this past January, 21 Savage revealed, for the first time, that he had signed a record deal with Epic Records.
-"I ain't want to sign on some straight business shit," he told hosts Elliott Wilson and Brian "B.Dot" Miller.
-"I wanted to sign to someone who's going to believe in me.
-Like, who's going to understand me."
+During his appearance on the Rap Radar podcast this past January, 21 Savage revealed, for the first time, he signed a record deal with Epic Records.
+“I ain’t want to sign on some straight business shit,” he told hosts Elliott Wilson and Brian “B.Dot” Miller.
+“I wanted to sign to someone who’s going to believe in me.
+Like, who’s going to understand me.”

-For those unfamiliar with the business behind the music, most record deals stipulate that the artist must relinquish their "master rights" in exchange for financial support from the record label.
-By controlling the master rights, a label is able to license the artist's recordings for use in TV, film, and advertisements without asking for permission, retaining 100% of the profit.
+For those unfamiliar with the business behind the music, most record deals stipulate that the artist must relinquish their “master rights” in exchange for financial support from the record label.
+By controlling the master rights, a label can license the artist’s recordings for use in TV, film, and advertisements without asking for permission, retaining 100% of the profit.
 If an artist owns their master rights, he or she controls where their music is licensed and, in turn, will reap the financial reward.

-So, how was the 24-year-old Atlanta native (and his team of lawyers and managers) able to create the necessary leverage in order to negotiate a record deal that allowed him to own his own masters?
+So, how was the 24-year-old Atlanta native (and his team of lawyers and managers) able to create the necessary leverage to negotiate a record deal that allowed him to own his own masters?

 Simple: a proven track record of success.

 In 2016, before inking his deal with Epic, 21 released Savage Mode, a joint album with hit-making producer Metro Boomin.
 The now Gold-certified LP, which was released independently through Slaughter Gang, LLC., was a smash success.
 The project produced two bona fide, Platinum-certified hit singles: “No Heart” (peaked at No. 43 on the Billboard Hot 100) and “X” featuring Future (peaked at No. 36).
 “Red Opps,” another single independently released before Savage Mode, was also certified Platinum last month.
 (I should note all three singles earned Platinum certification following 21’s signing announcement.)